1,000+ Opportunities

 Click Here to Redirect to PVR's Financial Assistance Application

-Based on current listing details, eligibility includes: Qualifying veterans must have been issued a DD-214, NGB 22 or Certificate of Discharge, reside in Florida, be at or below 300% of the Poverty Level, and be less than 100% service-connected disabled.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Qualifying veterans must have been issued a DD-214, NGB 22 or Certificate of Discharge, reside in Florida, be at or below 300% of the Poverty Level, and be less than 100% service-connected disabled.
+Confirm the full requirements in the official notice before applying.